AnyFetch/restify-async-json-body-parser/README.md

 With very large JSON, this quickly becomes a bottleneck, hanging restify thread while parsing JSON.

 This library parses JSON asynchronously to avoid blocking the main event loop.
+All other requests are left unchanged.

+Request below a certain size are also sent to the default `bodyParser` for performance.

 ## Usage